Bleach (Nirvana album): Music

-According to Cobain, the music on Bleach showcases the grunge and 1970s influenced heavy rock sound Sub Pop were endorsing.
-"There was this pressure from Sub Pop and the grunge scene to play 'rock music, Cobain said, and noted that he "[stripped] it down and [made] it sound like Aerosmith."
+According to Cobain, the music on Bleach showcases the grunge and 1970s-influenced heavy rock sound Sub Pop were endorsing.
+"There was this pressure from Sub Pop and the grunge scene to play 'rock music, Cobain said, and noted that he "[stripped] it down and [made] it sound like Aerosmith".
 Cobain also felt he had to fit the expectations of the grunge sound to build a fanbase, and hence suppressed his arty and pop songwriting traits when crafting the record.
-Critics have also described the album as sludge rock, alternative rock, punk rock, hard rock, and indie rock, with only glimpses of the pop rock seen on the band's succeeding album, Nevermind.
+Critics have also described the album as sludge metal, alternative rock, punk rock, hard rock, and indie rock, with only glimpses of the pop rock seen on the band's succeeding album, Nevermind.

-Bleach was heavily influenced by the Seattle-based sludge metal scene of the late 1980s and early 1990s, pioneered by fellow grunge band Melvins.
-Author Gillian G. Gaar wrote that Bleach "[has] its share – some would say more than its share – of dirty sludge", and Sub Pop describes the single "Love Buzz/Big Cheese" to be "heavy pop sludge."
-Love Buzz is a cover of Dutch band Shocking Blue.
+Bleach was heavily influenced by the Seattle-based sludge metal scene of the late 1980s and early 1990s, pioneered by the Melvins.
+Author Gillian G. Gaar wrote that Bleach "[has] its share – some would say more than its share – of dirty sludge", and Sub Pop describes the single "Love Buzz/Big Cheese" to be "heavy pop sludge".
+"Love Buzz" is a cover of Dutch band Shocking Blue.
 The original song is notable for its psychedelic rock style and its extensive use of the sitar.

 Novoselic said in a 2001 interview with Rolling Stone that the band had played a tape in their tour van that had an album by the Smithereens on one side and one by the band Celtic Frost on the other, and noted that the combination probably played an influence as well.
 The songs were described as "deliberately bleak, claustrophobic, and lyrically sparse, with none of the manic derangement or sense of release of the live performance".
 Cobain said that the song structures were "one–dimensional", and said that he sought to present a more "polished and urbane side of himself".

 Describing the various songs on Bleach, Christopher Sandford wrote: Paper Cuts' includes a folk-influence melody and ponderous rhythm of an early Led Zeppelin number; 'Mr. Moustache' addressed itself to Nirvana's male fans; 'Downer' showed the same exceptional contempt for the group's audience".
 Sandford felt "School" – which features only four lines of lyrics – was memorable for its chorus that "served as the rip".
 While "Scoff" is "a parting salvo at [Cobain's parents]", "Negative Creep" was written by Cobain about himself.
 According to Sandford, "About a Girl" has a "chiming melody and ironic chorus".
 In Sounds magazine, Keith Cameron said the song "was exhilarating and it was exciting because that was the nature of the music, but there was also an almost palpable sense of danger, that this whole thing could fall apart any second.
 There was never any relaxation from the first note to the last".
 In his book Nirvana: The Stories Behind Every Song, Chuck Crisafulli writes that the song "stands out in the Cobain canon as a song with a very specific genesis and a very real subject".